 Of course, we hear claims all the time.
 Politicians make claims.
-"Put me in office and I will make sure there's money in your bank account."
-That's a claim.
 Coaches make claims.
-"Do what I'm telling you, and I guarantee we'll win the game."
-CEOs make claims.
-"Oh, your job is secure.
+Bosses make claims, like "Oh, your job is secure.
 I'll make sure of that."
 Parents make claims, "You can trust me, son.
 I'll always be there for you."